Commentary: China’s Humanoid Hype Faces a Reality Check

 - SenseTime Group Inc.

-- SenseTime Group Inc. released its Wuneng embodied intelligence platform.
-This platform offers robotics companies capabilities in perception, navigation, and interaction.
-This release aims to support hardware companies in their development of humanoid robots.
+- SenseTime Group Inc. (商汤集团) launched its Wuneng embodied intelligence platform.
+This platform provides robotics companies with capabilities in perception, navigation, and interaction, addressing critical needs in the development of humanoid robots.

 - Tencent Holdings Ltd.

-- Shenzhen Dobot Corp.
-Ltd is a partner of Tencent Holdings Ltd. Tencent recently launched its Tairos platform, which provides humanoid robot manufacturers with large models for planning, multimodal perception, and perception-action integration.
-This collaboration aims to advance the capabilities of humanoid robots.
+- Dobot (Shenzhen Dobot Corp.
+Ltd) is mentioned as one of the initial partners of Tencent Holdings Ltd.'s Tairos platform.
+Tairos provides humanoid robot makers with large models for planning, multimodal perception, and perception-action integration.
+This partnership suggests Dobot is a company involved in the development and manufacturing of humanoid robots.

 - Leju Robotics Technology Co.
 Ltd.